ss-stewart/Memory-Game/README.md

   Play!, Did you get them right?
 Play Again
   Hover with cursor pointer

-Cards
+Card
-  Divs that display the random integers flip to black side at end of timer
+  Divs that display the random integers flip to back side at end of timer

 Functions
   onClick() - start game, submit player results for validation